Homemade Garlic Bread

 How to Make Garlic Bread – Step By Step Photos

 Begin by preheating the oven to 400ºF.
-In a bowl, combine 4 Tbsp room temperature butter, 2 Tbsp olive oil, 3 cloves of minced garlic, about 1/4 cup chopped fresh parsley, and a pinch of salt.
+In a bowl, combine 6 Tbsp room temperature butter, 2 Tbsp olive oil, 4 minced cloves of garlic, 1/4 tsp garlic powder, 2 Tbsp chopped fresh parsley, and ⅛ tsp salt.

+Place the garlic bread on a large baking sheet (using parchment is optional, but makes clean up easier).
 Bake the garlic bread in the preheated oven for 10-15 minutes, or until it is golden brown and crispy on the edges.
-Cut the bread into two-inch sections and serve.
+Bake less time for softer garlic bread and longer for crispier garlic bread.

 Yaassssssss.
 Garlic bread ❤️ forever.